-If a narrowing in an artery is found a balloon is passed into the artery until it reaches the area of narrowing.
-The balloon is then blown up dilating the area of narrowing.
+If a narrowing in an artery is found a balloon can be passed into the artery until it reaches the area of narrowing.
+The balloon is then inflated, dilating the area of narrowing.

 If you have had a stent inserted